Maximizing Influence with Graph Neural Networks: Methodology

 \subsection{{\normalfont{\textsc{Glie}}}: Graph Learning-based Influence Estimation}

 In this section, we introduce \textsc{Glie}, a GNN model that aims to learn how to estimate the influence of seed set $S$ over a graph $G=(V,E)$.
-Let $\mathbf{A} \in \Reals^{n \times n}$ be the adjacency matrix and ${\mathbf{X}} \in \Reals^{n \times d}$ be the features of nodes, representing which nodes belong to the seed set by $1$ and $0$ otherwise:
+Let $A \in \Reals^{n \times n}$ be the adjacency matrix and ${X} \in \Reals^{n \times d}$ be the features of nodes, representing which nodes belong to the seed set by $1$ and $0$ otherwise:

 For the analysis that follows, we set $d=1$.
 More dimensions will become meaningful when we parameterize the problem.
-If we normalize $\mathbf{A}$ by each row, we form a row-stochastic transition matrix, as:
+If we normalize $A$ by each row, we form a row-stochastic transition matrix, as:

 where $\text{deg}(u)$ is the in-degree of node $u$ and $\mathcal{N}(u) $ is the set of neighbors of $u$.
 Based on the weighted cascade model \cite{kempe2003maximizing}, each row $u$ stores the probability of node $u$ being influenced by each of the other nodes that are connected to it by a directed link $v\rightarrow u$.
-Note that, in case of directed influence graphs, $\mathbf{A}$ should correspond to the \textit{transpose} of the adjacency matrix.
+Note that, in case of directed influence graphs, $A$ should correspond to the \textit{transpose} of the adjacency matrix.
 The influence probability $p(u|S)$ resembles the probability of a node $u$ getting influenced if its neighbors belong in the seed set, i.e., during the first step of the diffusion.
 We can use message passing to compute a well-known upper bound $\hat{p}(u|S)$ of $p(u|S)$ for $u$:

 where the second equality stems from the definition of the weighted cascade and the inequality from the proof in \cite{zhou2015upper}, App.
 A. As the diffusion covers more than one-hop, the derivation requires repeating the multiplication to approximate the total influence spread.
 To be specific, computing the influence probability of nodes that are not adjacent to the seed set requires estimating recursively the probability of their neighbors being influenced by the seeds.
-If we let $\mathbf{H}_1 = \mathbf{A} \cdot \mathbf{X}$, and we assume the new seed set $S^t$ to be the nodes influenced in the step $t-1$, their probabilities are stored in $\mathbf{H}_t$, much like a diffusion in discrete time.
-We can then recompute the new influence probabilities with $\mathbf{H}_{t+1} = \mathbf{A} \cdot \mathbf{H}_t$. \begin{corollary} The repeated product $\mathbf{H}_{t+1} = \mathbf{A} \cdot \mathbf{H}_t$ computes an upper bound to the real influence probabilities of each infected node at step $t+1$. \end{corollary}
+If we let $H_1 = A \cdot X$, and we assume the new seed set $S^t$ to be the nodes influenced in the step $t-1$, their probabilities are stored in $H_t$, much like a diffusion in discrete time.
+We can then recompute the new influence probabilities with $H_{t+1} = A \cdot H_t$.

+\begin{mdframed}[style=thm, innerleftmargin=4pt, innerrightmargin=4pt] \begin{theorem} The repeated product $H_{t+1} = A \cdot H_t$ computes an upper bound to the real influence probabilities of each infected node at step $t+1$. \end{theorem} \end{mdframed}